icerpc/icerpc-docs/pages/slice/language-guide/fields.md

 ## Syntax

-A field is defined as `name: Type`, where `name` represents the field name, and `Type` is the field type.
+A field is defined as `name: Type`, where `name` is the field's name, and `Type` is the field's type.
 For example:

 ```slice
 name: string